claudiomarpda/control_unit/README.md

-# ControlUnit
-<h4>This is an implementation of a microprogrammed control unit according to Vonn Neumann model</h4>
+<h4>This is an implementation of a microprogrammed control unit according to Harvard architecture with cache memory system with didactic purpose</h4>

+<h3>Motivation</h3>
+<p>The memory access is slow, compared to the processor performance, so it is important to understand how the hardware works to make a good usage of it when developing software.
+This is mainly important for applications of critical performance.</p>

+<h3>Project</h3>
 Language: C11 Standard <br>
-IDE: CLion 2017.2.2
+IDE: CLion 2017.2.2 <br>
+Build: CMake

+<h1>Part 1: Control Unit</h1>

 <h2>Instructions Cycle</h2>